fpirotti/lasPhotoCamSIM/README.md

 ### PARAMETERS

-**-loc \<file path\>**: is the path to a CSV file with X Y coordinates - with header - other columns can be present and will be saved in output.
+**-loc \<file path\>**: is the path to a CSV file with X Y coordinates of camera locations - with header - other columns can be present and will be saved in output.
 Comma, tab, pipe, space, column and semi-column characters are accepted as column separators.

 Example of CSV file contents from a file names *cameras.csv*: